 I used quick grits in this particular recipe.
 Don't use instant grits, and if you choose stone-ground — which take longer — follow the package directions for liquid amounts and timing.

 Did you know that grits are gluten-free?
 They are similar to polenta, and can be used in any recipe for polenta.
 Or replace the grits in this recipe with a good quality cornmeal or polenta.
-For a list of grits brands that you can be sure are gluten-free with no cross-contamination, see this list from verywell.

 - 1 cup heavy cream or whipping cream